LoopKit/loopdocs/docs/setup/loop-settings/settings.md

 ## Basal Rates

 Your basal rates have already been initially populated from the pump's standard basal schedule as part of your initial setup, above.
 Only one basal schedule may be set in each Loop app.
 If you need to edit your basal schedule, simply make the edits as needed and then click on `Save to Pump...` button.
-As a safety precaution, Loop will not allow you to only save the edits to the Loop app alone...you must save the changes back to the pump to ensure Loop and the pump are in sync.
-If you make any edits and simply use the `Settings` button to go back to the menu without saving to pump, the changes you made will not be saved in Loop app.
+As a safety precaution, Loop will not allow you to only save the edits to the Loop app alone...you must successfully save the changes back to the pump to ensure Loop and the pump are in sync.

+!!!info ""
+    If you make any basal edits and simply use the `Settings` button to go back to the menu without successfully saving to pump, the changes you made will not be saved in Loop app.
+Loop v1.5.9 makes saving to pump a mandatory step to successfully editing basal rates.

 ## Delivery Limits

-There are two insulin delivery limits that are set in both Loop and the pump.
+The maximum basal rate and maximum bolus settings are collectively refered to as Delivery Limits.
+Your Loop will read these from the pump as part of adding a new pump to Loop.
 For safety, similar to basal schedule, you must keep these values the same on both the Loop app and within the pump settings.
-If you edit these settings in Loop app, always use the `Save to Pump...` button.
+If you edit these settings in Loop app, always use the `Save to Pump...` button similar to the basal rate edits discussed above.

 #### **Maximum Basal Rate**
 Maximum basal rate is the maximum temporary basal rate that the Loop is allowed to enact to meet your correction range.
 See the Operation section discussion for [Close Loop](/operation/loop/close-loop.md) for some suggestions regarding appropriate Maximum Basal Rate.